 He has authored two books: Maps of Meaning: The Architecture of Belief (1999) and 12 Rules for Life: An Antidote to Chaos (Jan 2018) and authored or co-authored 100 academic research articles on a wide variety of psychological topics.

-His YouTube channel has 450,000 subscribers, and presents more than 200 lectures on psychological and philosophical topics.
+His YouTube channel has over 1.5 million subscribers, and presents more than 200 lectures on psychological and philosophical topics.
 His lectures have been viewed more than 20 million times.

 Dr. Daniel M. Higgins has a B.A.I. in Civil Engineering from Trinity College, Dublin, an M.Sc. in Civil and Environmental Engineering from M.I.T. and a Ph.D. in Experimental Psychology from Harvard.